codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 ### Policies

-- **Pipeline Concurrency**: the maximum number of concurrent builds (1-15 or unlimited) -- set this when your pipeline has only one trigger
+- **Pipeline Concurrency**: the maximum number of concurrent builds (0-14 or unlimited) -- set this when your pipeline has only one trigger
-  > Maintenance mode: To switch a pipeline to maintenance mode, set the Pipeline Concurrency to **0**.
-This concurrency setting is useful to modify an existing pipeline and freeze execution until you complete the changes.
+  > Pipeline Concurrency of **0** freezes execution of the pipeline, switching it to maintenance mode.
+This concurrency setting is useful when to modify existing pipelines and freeze execution until you complete the changes.
 - **Trigger Concurrency**: the maximum number of concurrent builds per trigger (1-15 or unlimited) -- set this when your pipeline has multiple triggers
 - **Branch Concurrency**: the maximum number of concurrent builds per branch (1-15 or unlimited) -- set this when your pipeline can build different branches
 - **Build Termination**: various toggles for when a build from the pipeline should terminate